 Name tags are essential to your company’s success.
-When you have your employees wear name tags, it leads to better communication, quality performance and overall growth.
-However, some employees think wearing a name tag puts their safety at risk.
+Having your employees wear name tags leads to better communication, quality performance and overall growth.
+However, some employees think wearing a name tag is a risk to their safety.
 If you want your company to achieve its potential, you must help employees feel safe wearing your company’s name tags.
 By resolving their concerns, you will have a team of loyal employees to help you grow your business.

 Why You Want to Use Name Tags

 Employee identification improves multiple aspects of your business simultaneously.
 Here are just a few examples.

 Name tags help employees provide excellent customer service.
 Acting as icebreakers, they encourage communication between your customers and employees.
 After all, a name tag is essentially an unspoken introduction.
 When employees introduce themselves by wearing a name tag, customers feel welcome in your office or store.
 Name tags also permit customers to approach employees with a question or problem.
 As customers interact with your employees, your team gains valuable insight into what customers need and how to help them.

 Your brand distinguishes you from your competitors.
 The more customers see it, the stronger your brand becomes.
 Take advantage of company name tags by customizing them with your business logo.
 With a logo on each employee’s name tag, your brand becomes visible throughout the entire office or store.